agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 that the theorem observes a fundamental *tradeoff* between consistency and availability; this tradeoff is amplified by suboptimal network performance.
-While the CAP theorem rules out highly idealized systems that maintain strong consistency and high availability in spite of network connectivity issues, it does not inherently rule out systems that typically provide moderate amounts of both.
+While the CAP theorem rules out highly idealized systems that maintain strong consistency and high availability except under perfect network conditions, it does not inherently rule out systems that maintain adequate levels of both consistency and performance under realistic conditions.

 What does it mean to have an "amount" of consistency?
-This idea is made precise by continuous consistency models, i.e. formal measures of consistency as a continuous value rather than a discrete proposition.
-This memo describes two continuous consistency models in the literature, both of which measure consistency as an upper bound on some measured amount of *inconsistency,* for some flexible and quantitative definition and of what it means for objects to be mutually inconsistent.
+The idea is made precise by continuous consistency models, or formal measures of (in)consistency as a continuous value rather than a Boolean condition.
+This memo describes two continuous consistency models in the literature.
+Both define consistency as an upper bound on the amount of *inconsistency* between objects, though the models are concerned with different kinds of objects.
 One model, the theory of *conits*, comes from research into distributed shared memory.
 The other, *sheaf-theoretic data fusion*, comes from research in data integration and sensor networks.
-Both define consistency as something which, in principle, can vary smoothly.
+Both define consistency as something which, in principle, varies smoothly.
 At one extreme, both models describe a form of "perfect" consistency that cannot usually be expected in real applications.
-At the other extreme, one has no guarantee about the mutual consistency of two objects.
-In the middle, the models place upper bounds on the divergence between related data objects.
+At the other extreme, the models enforce no guarantees.
+In the middle, they place upper bounds on the divergence between related data objects.

-It stands to reason that quantitative measurements of consistency should in turn offer quantitative measurements of safety.
-One potential application of having a continuous consistency model is to evaluate objectively whether the amount of safety provided by a distributed system is within tolerable limits, despite an inability to maintain strong consistency.
-Of course, the CAP theorem implies that network performance can become so poor that a system cannot provide tolerable safety levels while maintaining availability.
+Broadly speaking, it stands to reason that quantitative measurements of consistency should in turn offer quantitative measurements of safety.
+One potential application of having a continuous consistency model is therefore to compute the amount of safety provided by a deployed system and enforce this value to within tolerable limits.
+As we see in Section \ref{sec:background}, the CAP theorem implies that network performance can become so poor that a system cannot provide tolerable safety levels while maintaining availability.
 When adequate safety margins cannot be enforced, authorities can decide to take fewer risks.
 What is centrally important is to know *how much* safety one has, and that is (hopefully) what is provided by the models described in this document.

 ## Layout of this document